Intimaria/matrix-lib-c-cmocka-unit-tests/docs/documentation.md

 At the moment this isn't working cross platform unfortunately, because it installs differently in different platforms and I did not have time to optimise this.

-You will need to change line 11 in the makefile to reflect where the library is installed in your system.
+You will need to change lines 11 & 26 in the makefile to reflect where the library is installed in your system.

 **TODO**